 Your child will be referred to a pediatric hematologist for treatment.
 This is a doctor who treats blood disorders (hematology).
 Following are common treatments that may be included in your child’s plan.

-Medicine.
+Medicines.
 These are prescribed to help:

 Manage pain (pain relievers)

-Fight infections (antibiotics)
+Fight infections (antibiotics and immunizations)

 Prevent the sickling of cells (hydroxyurea)